Breakout Sessions

 Astro at Heritage Acres

-Located a mere ten minutes north of Pincher Creek, the Heritage Acres Farm Museum is a veritable time capsule of prairie life and features wonderfully dark skies.
+Located at our host location, the Heritage Acres Farm Museum is a veritable time capsule of prairie life and features wonderfully dark skies.
 An old grain elevator and beautiful barn will allow attendees to face the northern sky to capture their favourite constellations or attempt some startrails.
 And if conditions are favourable, some late blue hour milky way core photography *might* be possible just before moonrise as well.

 Presenters in attendance: TBD